A Message from the Chairman and Chief Executive Officer

 Waivers, Amendments & Availability

-Any waivers (including any implicit waivers) of the provisions in the Code for our executive officers, the Corporate Controller or members of the Board of Directors may be made only by the Audit Committee and, in the case of a waiver for members of the Audit Committee, by the Board of Directors.
+Any waivers (including any implicit waivers) of the provisions in the Code for our executive officers, the Corporate Controller or directors may be made only by the Audit Committee and, in the case of a waiver for members of the Audit Committee, by the Board of Directors.
 Any such waivers must be promptly disclosed to the shareholders.
-Such disclosure will be made through posting on the Company's website.
+Such disclosure will be made through posting on the Company’s website.

-Waivers of this Code for any other employees are to be made by the Chairman and Chief Executive Officer or by the Chief Compliance Officer.
+Waivers of this Code for any other employees are to be made by the Chairman and Chief Executive Officer or by the General Counsel and Chief Compliance Officer.

 Amendments to the Code must be approved by the Board of Directors.
 The Code will be publicly disclosed on the Company’s website.